aaronalonsotorrens/LoCo-recipe-finder/README.md

 1. As the owner

-* I want to show a greeting message and display a menu showing the options available.
+* I want to show a greeting message and display a menu with the available options.

-* If the user chooses to find a recipe I want to help them make their choice easier by choosing between salty or sweet
+* If the user chooses to find a recipe, I want to help them decide by selecting between salty or sweet recipes.

-* I want the user to see the list of ingredients they can choose from easily and for recipes to appear when the ingredient is selected.
+* I want the user to easily see the list of ingredients they can choose from and display recipes based on their selection.

-* I want errors indicating if the input is not correct and allow the user to try again.
+* I want to provide error messages for incorrect input and allow users to try again.

-* I want to give the user to find other recipes with other ingredients.
+* I want to let users search for other recipes with different ingredients.

-* I want to give the user to be able to exit and go back to the main menu.
+* I want to allow users to exit or return to the main menu.

 * I want the user to feel engaged by allowing to contribute by adding their own recipes.

 2. As a customer

-* I want to have a tool that will allow me to explore and find new recipes in an easy and simple way.
+* I want a tool that allows me to explore and find new recipes in an easy and straightforward way.

-* I want to see all recipes available using the ingredeint selected and to see all remaining ingredients to make that recipe.
+* I want to see all available recipes containing the selected ingredient, along with the remaining ingredients needed.

-* Given the choice to add my own recipe I want it to be simple and with instructions easy to follow.
+* If given the option to add my own recipe, I want the process to be simple and the instructions easy to follow.

 ### The scope